 Dämon frowned down at him.
 “What do you find so amusing this time?”

 “Cadence Morello.
 Born between June 2nd and June 4th.
 Blood Type AB.
 Vision, 20/32.
-Height, 156 meters.
+Height, 156 centimeters.
 Weight, 47 kg.
 Ambidextrous.
 Personality type, ESFP-Assertive.
 Parents, dead.
 Blood siblings, none.
 Other considered ‘siblings,’ four elder brothers and elder sister, alive.

 Occupation, swindler, con woman, freelancer, too many to list.
 Known by seventy-two different aliases.
 Owes gambling debts under twenty aliases.
 Is owed gambling debts under forty-two aliases.